Maxlamenace572/DeadCellsArchipelago/README.md

 You can open the door of the mutation shop (because I never liked this door...).

+On the second page of the ap menu, there is an Energy Link, allowing you to save or share your cells with other players.

-You can use Death Link with this mod, including a variant that curses you instead of directly killing you.
+You can use Death Link with this mod, including two variants, one that curses you instead of directly killing you, and the other that gives you a trap.

+Damage Link, Health Link, and Trap Link are available, with the last two only compatible with other Dead Cells players.

 ## Known issues

-Responsiveness issues for the mod's UI on resolutions higher than 1920*1080.
+Responsiveness issues for the mod's UI on resolutions other than 1920*1080 or 3840x2160.

-If you have another version of .NET other than 10, the installer will skip the .NET download even though the game won't launch.

 Dying with assist mode will send the biome's end check.

-Killing an enemy while using the blueprint extractor will lose you a charge.
+There are currently issues with the king outfit.
+Once bought in the collector shop, the giants event will play and the king will disappear, making the Homunculus Rune and Symmetrical Lance disappear.

 ## Contributors